KratosMultiphysics/CoSimIO/docs/tutorials/co_sim_remote_controlled.md

 }
 ```

-The same has to be repeated for the other solver.
+On the application side the functions required for CoSimulation have to be registered.
+Check the [small test](https://github.com/KratosMultiphysics/CoSimIO/blob/master/tests/integration_tutorials/cpp/run.cpp) for the syntax.

-Now the Kratos side is ready to perform coupled simulations. -->
+Now the Kratos side is ready to perform coupled simulations.